 This app doesn’t really require you to think — just shop.

-If it detects purchases from Target or one of the other 28 major retailers it monitors, it tracks the item’s price and issues a refund as soon as the price drops.
+If it detects purchases from one of the more than 25 major retailers it monitors, it tracks the item’s price and could help you get a refund if the price drops.

 After you sign up, you don’t have to do anything.
 Except keep your eyes on the road — and continue shopping when you get to your destination.